Saving energy saves money

-Minnesota uses the Conservation Improvement Program (CIP) to invest in energy efficiency.
+Minnesota currently uses the Conservation Improvement Program (CIP) to invest in energy efficiency.
 The program requires gas and electric utilities to set aside a portion of their revenues to fund energy efficiency projects that reduce the consumption of electricity and natural gas.
 With these funds, the utilities offer rebates to their customers who purchase energy-efficient products, such as furnaces, motors, and light fixtures.
 Conservation Improvement Programs offer incentives for a wide variety of projects in homes, farms, commercial buildings, and manufacturing facilities.

 The ECO Act makes smart improvements to our state’s energy efficiency program by supporting a greater range of technology and fuel choices available to Minnesotans.
 Additionally, the ECO Act will improve access to energy efficiency updates for residents of Greater Minnesota and low-income communities while adapting more flexible guidelines for our utilities to meet their energy efficiency goals.